-Since January this year, a young pearl-spotted owlet has been frequenting our garden and has become quite used to my presence.
-Recently, early one morning, I was alerted to a commotion at the birdbath.
-So I grabbed my camera and investigated, only to find that the owlet had pinned a lovebird to the ground by the birdbath!
+A young pearl-spotted owlet had been frequenting our garden and had become quite used to my presence.
+Early one morning, I was alerted to a commotion at the birdbath.
+So I grabbed my camera and investigated, only to find that the owlet had pinned a rosy-faced lovebird to the ground!

 The hapless lovebird was still feebly flapping its wings when I arrived, but soon gave up the struggle.
 The owlet kept peering about as if deciding on the next course of action and eventually flew – with the lovebird trailing behind – onto the birdbath.

-It then proceeded to fly into a tree a few metres away, perched briefly and flew up into a palm tree before reaching its final destination – our jacaranda tree (which has served as a swift dispersal of the odd lizard, a few other morsels and a few days ago a white-backed mousebird chick!).
+It then proceeded to fly into a tree a few metres away, perched briefly before flying into a palm tree before reaching its final destination – a large jacaranda tree.

-Wedging the lovebird into a secure position proved no easy task, and eventually – after much fluttering and hopping about with its prey – the owlet proceeded in no uncertain terms to decapitate the fated lovebird and to swallow its head – beak and all!
+Wedging the lovebird into a secure position proved no easy task, and eventually – after much fluttering and hopping about with its prey – the owlet proceeded to decapitate the fated lovebird and to swallow its head – beak and all!

 It seized the rest of the carcass later that afternoon and thus had a very productive day, all in all.

-It squawked very indignantly and flew off into the nearest tree – but has amazingly not packed its bags and left for good.
-I enjoy it tremendously and will be getting nest boxes soon for him and (my) hornbills.
+The tiny bird squawked indignantly and flew off into the nearest tree – but has amazingly not packed its bags and left for good.